 Note: Each condition listed above will require the student to be referred to the APSC, and the recommendations will be sent to the Office of the Dean for a final decision.
-An APP will be developed for each student that is allowed to remain in the program.

 XII.
 SATISFACTORY ACADEMIC PROGRESS (SAP) RELATED TO FEDERAL FINANCIAL AID